 4 Engaging Careers in the Legal and Criminal Justice Fields

 Canadians value law, order, and fairness.
 But upholding those values requires different kinds of professionals who understand how to navigate the justice system and have the right skills to help handle a range of legal and criminal matters appropriately.
-Just look at some of the facts:
+Just look at some of the facts from Statistics Canada:

-- Canadian police reported nearly 2.1 million federal criminal offences in 2013.*
+- Canadian police reported over 2.2 million criminal code incidents in 2019.